GreySole/Spooder-WebUI/README.md

 ## Leave form provider components alone

-Don't add modals or any components in the same component that returns the form provider
+Don't add modals or any components in the same component that returns the form provider.
+ALWAYS use the children prop!

 ## Watch your watch function usage